-As a troubleshooting step, it may help to delete any duplicate password entries from iCloud Keychain.
-In order to interact with your keychain, you’ll need to use Keychain Access on a Mac that’s logged in to your iCloud account (unfortunately this is not possible on iOS).
+As a troubleshooting step, it may also help to delete any outdated or duplicate password entries from your Mac’s keychain.
+In order to interact with your keychain, you’ll need to use Keychain Access on a Mac.
+(Interacting with the keychain is not possible on iOS.)

 Important: Before modifying your keychain, make sure you know your current sync password.
 If you need help finding or remembering your sync password, please check out our Resolving Omni Sync Server password issues article, or contact us for further assistance.

 - On your Mac, open Keychain Access, in your Applications/Utilities folder.